 Eucalyptus Essential Oil Varieties

-Eucalyptus radiata and globulus are similar in properties.
-These two have a scent variation
+Eucalyptus citriodora, globulus, and radiata are similar in properties.
+However, they all have a scent variation

 - Eucalyptus citriodora’s aroma is strong, fresh, citronella-like, sweet, and balsamic.
 The aroma is significantly different from Eucalyptus globulus and Eucalyptus radiata as ithas stronger medicinal and lemon-like notes.
 Eucalyptus citriodora is calming to the nervous and respiratory systems.

 - Eucalyptus globulus’ aroma is strong, fresh, clean, medicinal, and slightly woody.
-Eucalyptus globulus typically has the highest levels of 1,8-cineole between the three.
+Eucalyptus globulus typically has the highest level of 1,8-cineole between the three.

 - Eucalyptus radiata’s aroma is similar to Eucalyptus globulus being fresh, clean, medicinal, and slightly woody with additional sweet and fruity notes making the scent a bit softer.
 Eucalyptus radiata is considered the most therapeutic of the three varieties.